Kayala47/enhanced-resume/README.md

 - fix scraper and model (periodic updates required)
 - train model on un-tokenized data
 - get it to modify a word doc
+- finish onboarding new members and set up Kanban board on Github